Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Examples and non-examples

-This curve has two irreducible components: a plane cuspidal cubic and a non coplanar line passing through the cusp (Figure \ref{figure: cusp with a line}).
+This curve has two irreducible components: a plane cuspidal cubic and a non-coplanar line passing through the cusp (Figure~\ref{figure: cusp with a line}).

-Such a curve is not in Kodaira's list of singular fibres (Table \ref{table: kodaira's list}) and so there is no eliptic surface having it as fibre.
+Such a curve is not of Kodaira type and so there is no elliptic surface having it as fibre.
 We could deduce this fact also from the following observation: the tangent space to the singular point of $F$ has dimension $3$, so we need at least an elliptic threefold to have a smooth total space having $F$ among its fibres.
-However, we can not obtain $F$ as a contraction of a Kodaira fibre, and so no smooth elliptic threefold can have such a fibre. \end{Ex}
+However, we can not obtain $F$ as a contraction of a Kodaira fibre, and so no smooth equidimensional elliptic threefold for which the morphism to the Weierstrass model is crepant can have such a singular fibre. \end{Ex}